liferay/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/03-creating-multiple-navigation-menus/00-creating-and-managing-navigation-menus-intro.markdown

 create sub-pages and build the page hierarchy any way you like.

-With @product-ver@, you can create Navigation Menus that are separate from your primary navigation.
+With @product-ver@, you can create Navigation Menus that are separate from your site hierarchy.
 Navigation Menus let you arrange pages any way you want.
 Marketers can leave one-off marketing landing pages out of the navigation, and you can create  multiple navigation menus: a main menu, secondary menus, footer menus, and custom menus for anything that you can dream up.